cosmos/cosmos-sdk/docs/spec/slashing/begin-block.md

 This ensures that offending validators are punished the same amount whether they act as a single validator with X stake or as N validators with collectively X stake.
+The amount slashed for all double signature infractions committed within a single slashing period is capped as described in [overview.md](overview.md) under Tombstone Caps.

 ## Uptime tracking

-At the beginning of each block, we update the signing info for each validator and check if they should be automatically unbonded:
+At the beginning of each block, we update the signing info for each validator and check if they've dipped below the liveness threshhold over the tracked window.
+If so, they will be slashed by `LivenessSlashAmount` and will be Jailed for `LivenessJailPeriod`.
+Liveness slashes do NOT lead to a tombstombing.

 ```
 height := block.Height